vyshkov/gcp-serverless/README.md

 ### Required API

 You should enable couple APIs in GCP in order to be able to provusion API Gateway, Cloud Fuctions, Firestore and etc:
- - App Engine Admin API (Firestore)
+ - Cloud Resource Manager API
  - Cloud Functions API
  - Service Control API
  - API Gateway API
+ - Cloud Run API
+ - Artifact Registry API
- - etc
+ - Cloud Build API

 Your service account should have following roles
  - Owner (to create firestore database)